Nero's Mistress: Production

-The movie was filmed in 1955 with interior scenes filmed at Rome's Cinecitta studio.
+The movie was filmed in 1955, with interior scenes filmed at Rome's Cinecitta studio.

 The movie is notable for the first appearance of Brigitte Bardot as a blonde.
 A natural brunette, she was asked by the director to appear as a blonde as he felt that it was appropriate to her character of an intriguing and alluring treacherous woman.
 Rather than wear a wig Bardot decided to dye her hair.
 She was so pleased with the results that she decided to retain the hair colour.

+Reception

+Variety felt that "it does not quite come off as consistently amusing."